 Dinsmore & Shohl LLP and individual attorneys earn spot on prestigious trademark list

 WTR 1000 breaks down the global field into regions and is the only standalone directory that focuses entirely on trademark law.
-It focuses on each market to identify the top firms and attorneys.
+It searches each market to identify the top firms and attorneys.
 To compile the list, researchers solicit reviews over a four-month period from hundreds of clients and lawyers.
-Firms are judged by the depth of services they can provide in support of the top trademark attorneys.
+Firms are judged by the depth of services they provide in support of the top trademark attorneys.

 With more than 30 years prosecuting trademark applications, Roesch focuses her practice on litigation involving intellectual property at the trial court and appellate levels.
 Roesch has also served as general counsel for the International Trademark Association.